Snapchat/KeyDB-docs/docs/commands.md

 *Note: starting with KeyDB 5, the replication method described in this section (scripts effects replication) is the default and does not need to be explicitly enabled.*

-Instead of replicating whole scripts, it is possible as an alternative to just replicate single write commands generated by the script.
+Instead of replicating whole scripts, we can just replicate single write commands generated by the script.
 We call this **script effects replication**.

 In this replication mode, while Lua scripts are executed, KeyDB collects all the commands executed by the Lua scripting engine that actually modify the dataset.
-When the script execution finishes, the sequence of commands that the script generated are wrapped into a MULTI / EXEC transaction and are sent to replicas and AOF.
+When the script execution finishes, the sequence of commands that the script generated are wrapped into a MULTI / EXEC transaction and are sent to the replicas and AOF.

 This is useful in several ways depending on the use case:

 * When the script is slow to compute, but the effects can be summarized by a few write commands, it is a shame to re-compute the script on the replicas or when reloading the AOF.
-In this case to replicate just the effect of the script is much better.
+  In this case it is much better to replicate just the effects of the script.
-* When script effects replication is enabled, the controls about non deterministic functions are disabled.
+* When script effects replication is enabled, the restrictions on non-deterministic functions are removed.
   You can, for example, use the `TIME` or `SRANDMEMBER` commands inside your scripts freely at any place.
-* The Lua PRNG in this mode is seeded randomly at every call.
+* The Lua PRNG in this mode is seeded randomly on every call.

-In order to enable script effects replication, you need to issue the following Lua command before any write operated by the script:
+To enable script effects replication you need to issue the following Lua command before the script performs a write:

     KeyDB.replicate_commands()

-The function returns true if the script effects replication was enabled, otherwise if the function was called after the script already called some write command, it returns false, and normal whole script replication is used.
+The function returns true if script effects replication was enabled;
+otherwise, if the function was called after the script already called a write command, it returns false, and normal whole script replication is used.

 #### Selective replication of commands

-When script effects replication is selected (see the previous section), it is possible to have more control in the way commands are replicated to replicas and AOF.
-This is a very advanced feature since **a misuse can do damage** by breaking the contract that the master, replicas, and AOF, all must contain the same logical content.
+When script effects replication is selected (see the previous section), it is possible to have more control over the way commands are propagated to replicas and the AOF.
+This is a very advanced feature since **a misuse can do damage** by breaking the contract that the master, replicas, and AOF must all contain the same logical content.

 However this is a useful feature since, sometimes, we need to execute certain commands only in the master in order to create, for example, intermediate values.

-Think at a Lua script where we perform an intersection between two sets.
+Think of a Lua script where we perform an intersection between two sets.
-Pick five random elements, and create a new set with this five random elements.
-Finally we delete the temporary key representing the intersection between the two original sets.
+We then pick five random elements from the intersection and create a new set containing them.
+Finally, we delete the temporary key representing the intersection between the two original sets.
 What we want to replicate is only the creation of the new set with the five elements.
 It's not useful to also replicate the commands creating the temporary key.